OpenHD/QOpenHD/readme.md

 ### ***[There are bugs](https://github.com/infincia/QOpenHD/issues?q=is%3Aissue+is%3Aopen+label%3Abug)***.

-However, as of the `v0.1` tag the app itself should run the same on every platform.
-I have not even tried to run it on Linux or Windows though, so there may be some build script changes needed there.
+However, as of the `v0.2` tag the app itself should run the same on every platform.
+I have not even tried to run it on Windows yet, so there may be some build script changes needed there.

 Things like RC and video rendering are inherently dependent on platform support to some extent.
 For example, iOS is never going to support USB connected joysticks or TX, but will support things like bluetooth gamepads if the GroundPi is 5.8Ghz (the interference is **horrible** and easily noticed if the GroundPi is 2.4Ghz, stick movements have huge lag).